Mode identification and ensemble asteroseismology of 119 $\beta$ Cep stars detected by Gaia light curves and monitored

-Given the high photometric precision of the TESS light curves of these high amplitude \bceph{} pulsators, mode identification might also be possible from the pre-whitened pulsation frequencies in the TESS data by identifying rotationally split multiplets, following the prototypical case of HD\,129929 \citep{Aerts2003}.
+Given the high photometric precision of the TESS light curves of these high-amplitude \bceph{} pulsators, mode identification might also be possible by identifying rotationally split multiplets.
+Following the prototypical case of HD\,129929 \citep{Aerts2003}, we use the pre-whitened pulsation frequencies in the TESS data.
 A pulsation mode with $l>0$ can be split into $2l+1$ observable mode components of azimuthal order $m$.
 In the corotating frame, the offset from the $m=0$ central mode is proportional to $\langle\Omega\rangle$ when treating the Coriolis force perturbatively up to first order \citep{Ledoux1951}.

 We exploited the connection between the two measurements $f_1$ and $f_\mathrm{rot}\sin\,i$ and the unknown $\langle\Omega\rangle$ required to find rotational multiplets, by relying on the correlation seen in Fig.~\ref{fig:frot_f1}.
 Up to first order in $\langle\Omega\rangle$ the splittings are symmetrical, which is a good approximation for slow to modest rotators among the \bceph{} pulsators.
 This enabled us to distinguish between chance alignments of frequency peaks and true multiplets in the periodograms.